Markus-Hefner/Portfolio-Project-5/README.md

 the biggest discrepancy between task success and no task success suggesting that this might be the sweet spot for AI usage.

 * We suspect that we can create a model that can reliably predict which developer needs help based on the most relevant factors.
 This proved to be correct (see test results under Predict Task Success).
-However, we were suprised to learn that `caffeine_intake_mg` was the most relevant factor with more than double the importance than the second place which was `cognitive_load` and common sense suggests that there might be more to it.
-That is why further analysis might be justifed to see if it really is just the caffeine intake that drives the successful completion of a task or if it just a proxy for an underlying correlation that is the real reason.
-(E.g. maybe developers who take in more caffeine also code the optimum amount of hours like others ut are also more alert thus making more progress with less errors.)
+However, we were suprised to learn that `coffee_intake_mg` was the most relevant factor with more than double the importance than the second place which was `cognitive_load` and common sense suggests that there might be more to it.
+That is why further analysis might be justifed to see if it really is just the coffee intake that drives the successful completion of a task or if it just a proxy for an underlying correlation that is the real reason.
+E.g. maybe developers who take in more coffee also code the optimum amount of hours like others but are also more alert thus making more progress with less errors.
+Since `hours_coding` also has a strong correlation to `task_success` this idea might be worth investigating."

 ### Page 5: Predict Task Success